PvPClt/project/album_en.md

 ![](Images/En_Album_51.jpg)

 American bar.
-President Putin and President Trump, beers in hand, leaning across the table.
+The Russian President, Vladimir Putin, and the US President, Donald Trump, beers in hand, leaning across the table.

 **Trump**: